zazer0/gcp-ai-security-lab/README.md

 You can use this setup if you want to experiment with the challenges in your own GCP project.

-The information that participants will need and hints for each challenge are in [this repository](https://github.com/Monrava/gcp-ctf-workshop-public).
+The information that participants will need and hints for each challenge are in this repository and also in the presentation marked: `BSidesNYC2024.pdf`

 ## Setting up the challenge